yejun2/Mixture-of-Hierarchy-Mamba/rebuttal3_3.md

 **We have added the performance of CMR+EDR without IRC to Table~6 and will revise the manuscript accordingly.
 CMR+EDR without IRC obtains an FID of $11.03$, whereas CMR+EDR with IRC improves it to $9.51$.** The result directly shows that simply enabling both routers is insufficient, while coordinating their decisions through a shared prior substantially improves performance.

+We are currently analyzing the differences in routing behavior between CMR + EDR with IRC and CMR + EDR without IRC.
+We will share these findings in a comment during the discussion period and include the complete analysis in the Appendix of the revised manuscript.

 **W3.
 Efficiency claim**

 **Response**